niyikomeyeeric/todo_list/README.md

-# todo_list
+# Django-To-Do_List-with user_authentication

-ALX WEBSTACK PORTFOLIO PROJECT
-This project is about creating a todo list app with uaser authentication
+To DO list app with user registration, Login , Search and full create Read, Update, and Delete functionality